RamiFareed1989/Milestone_Project_Monkees/README.md

 + A famous video of them with the title of it
 + And 4 different famous songs of theirs
 4. The fourth and last page contains:
-+ The booking part with the submission form to contact them
++ The contact page for booking purposes

 ## Testing